The RANZCOG FSEP assessment was primarily developed as a teaching tool. RANZCOG has not applied a pass or fail mark to the FSEP assessment.

 Managing test anxiety

-For more information regarding recognising or managing test anxiety, please refer to the following link.
+For more information regarding recognising or managing test anxiety, download The University of Sydney’s learn to manage exam anxiety guide.